masciugo/makeloc/README.md

     rails g makeloc:do it config/locales/activerecord.en.yml [--strict]

-with option --strict it overwrites (if already present) the generated locale file deleting its original extra translations
+with option --strict, in case of update, it deletes any extra keys in the destination locale file

 ## Test